BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / FIXES

+could be a way at boot or i3 launch to reclone all jails?

-qb-disp with -Z option for cloning root dataset as well?
+qb-disp with -Z option for cloning root dataset as well

 pf.conf
 	- wgIP constant really should be called "endpointIP" or something like that